veit/jupyter-tutorial/docs/productive/logging/index.rst

 * Monitoring:

-  * The logging records events for user-defined heuristics, e.g. for business analyses.
+  * The logging records events for user-defined heuristics, for example for business analyses.
 These records can be used for reports or optimisation of the business goals and, if necessary, visualised.

 What are the advantages of  ``logging`` over  ``print``?